Ben Fisher

 Benjamin Thomas Fisher (born 4 February 1981), also known by the nickname of "Fish", is a former Scotland international rugby league footballer who was player-assistant coach for the London Broncos in the Super League.
 A Scotland international representative Hooker, he previously played for Hull Kingston Rovers of Super League, and Halifax.

 Club career

 Halifax RLFC

 Fisher signed for Halifax from North Sydney Bears in November 2004 and the Sydney-born number nine, has a British passport so is not an overseas quota player.
-Ben spent three seasons on the books of the Sydney Roosters before joining the Bears in 2001, scooped the club's "Best and Fairest" player award.
+Ben spent three seasons on the books of the Sydney Roosters before joining the Bears in 2001, and won the club's "Best and Fairest" player award.
 In 31 appearances in 2005 season for Halifax he scored 17 tries.
-And he is one of Rovers' growing band of internationals, being a member of the Scotland squad.
+He is one of Rovers' growing band of internationals, being a member of the Scotland squad.

 Hull KR

 In May 2008 Ben signed an extension to his contract keeping him at Hull Kingston Rovers until the end of 2011.